-No!
-The government guidelines say your bike should be used at least 50% for riding to work.
+Government guidelines say your bike should be used at least 50% for riding to work.
 So it's fine to use it for leisure riding too.

-Technically, your employer owns the bike and equipment and loans it to you during the hire period.
+Your employer owns the bike and equipment and loans it to you during the hire period.